mikeferguson/smaldog/doc/wire_protocol.md

 This document describes the protocol used for the ethernet connection between the computer and the Dynamixel/IMU/power board.

-###Magic Number (4 Bytes)
+For the most part, we are following the Dynamixel protocol for ease.
+This includes the ability to pass packets through to the bus, ability to query a special board device (253), implementation of sync_read, and a special full sync instruction which takes in new positions for the 12 joints, and then returns the full system state.

-Every packet starts with a magic header containing four bytes: 'SMAL'.
+###Ethernet Comms

-###Command Packet
+Every packet starts with a magic header containing four bytes: 'SMAL' followed by any number of concatenated Dynamixel packets.

-####Packet Type (1 Byte)
+##FULL_SYNC
-The first byte following the magic number should be the packet type.
-At this time, only a value of 0x01 is supported for a command packet.
+The full_sync command is 0x85.
+The packet includes the 12 joint commands, and causes a sync_read to be done onboard the controller.
+The controller then returns the full system table.

 ####Dynamixel Data (28 Bytes)
 There are 14 servos connected to the control board.
 Servos 1-12 are the leg